zygos/wd-material/material-ai/2-critical-insights-into-ai.md

 - [Exercise](https://gandalf.lakera.ai)

-This exercise is designed to show how one could manipulate the model to return a secret that it should not return.
+This exercise is designed to show how one could manipulate the model to tell us a password that it was instructed to not reveal.

 While there are various ways to go through this exercise, here are a few tips: